astamm/riot/README.md

 ## Dependencies

-The [`riot`](https://astamm.github.io/riot/) package has two
+The [**riot**](https://astamm.github.io/riot/) package has two
 dependencies: [VTK](https://vtk.org/) and
 [TinyXML-2](https://github.com/leethomason/tinyxml2).
-They both have been slightly altered with respect to the original softwares to comply CRAN policy.
+They both have been slightly altered with respect to the original softwares for compliance with [CRAN](https://cran.r-project.org) policy.
 Specifically, `vtk/include/utf8.h` header file has been modified to ensure LF line endings.
 Also, `tinyxml2.cpp` has been modified to avoid the use of `stdout` and `printf` as per *Writing R Extensions* manual recommendations because `R` has its own input/output mechanism for writing to the console.

 The authors would like to thank Tim Schäfer, the author of the [**freesurferformats**](https://cran.r-project.org/web/packages/freesurferformats/index.html)